 Another possibility for heavy snorers: continuous positive air pressure (CPAP) machines, which feature a mask that fits over the face to ensure steady airflow throughout the night.
 CPAP machines are a bit extreme — but this may be the best remedy for people with severe snoring problems.

 Visit the online resources below for more information about the link between disabilities and sleep, as well as some products and treatment methods for disabled people with sleep problems.
-Also be sure to check out our comprehensive guide to Sleep and Aging.

 Intellectual Disabilities and Sleep